 This isn’t the case for every elliptical.
 Sole ellipticals have included trainer-led video workouts and preloaded apps like Netflix available to use without a subscription fee.

-Subscription training content can be very helpful on elliptical machines, especially.
-Our team often gets bored on ellipticals, but having subscription training content keeps us engaged and entertained.
 We highly recommend checking out content like iFIT, which can be found on NordicTrack and ProForm ellipticals.
-The library of over 17,000 (and counting) workout videos features an instructor with many of them filmed in beautiful locations worldwide. iFIT enhances the overall experience on ellipticals from these brands, as well as watching Netflix and other streaming apps on Sole machines.
+The library of over 17,000 (and counting) workout videos features an instructor and are filmed in beautiful locations worldwide. iFIT enhances the overall experience on ellipticals from these brands, as well as watching Netflix and other streaming apps on Sole machines.

 Just be aware that subscription content requires a separate fee apart from the cost of the elliptical.